blieusong/sybase-ase-docker/README.md

 3ebf01013fef   sybase/server:latest   "/home/sybase/bin/en…"   11 hours ago   Up 2 seconds             sybase-ase-docker_ase-server_1
 ```

 If you have proper clients installed, you can also try to open a database session.
-For example with FreeTDS:
+For example, using [FreeTDS](https://www.freetds.org)'s **fisql**:

 ```console
 $ fisql -Usa -Psybase -SDB_TEST